 3 – Be careful with furniture

-Never drag furniture or other objects across a wood floor – it can easily result in unsightly dents or scratches.
-Woodpecker offers a variety of felt protectors and castor cups that enable furniture to be moved easily without marking the floor.
+Never drag furniture or other objects across your wood floor – it can easily result in unsightly dents or scratches.
+Woodpecker offers a variety of felt protectors and castor cups that enable you to move furniture easily without marking

 4 – Shoe rules

-Wearing heavy shoes or work boots should be avoided when stepping onto a natural wood floor.
-High heels, and stilettos in particular, should be avoided too.
-They exert a huge amount of pressure that easily dents or marks even the toughest of wood floors.
+Avoid wearing heavy shoes or work boots when stepping onto your natural wood floor.
+High heels, and stilettoes in particular, should be avoided.
+They exert a huge amount of pressure that easily dents or marks even the toughest of

 5 – Clean up spills

-Liquid is the enemy, so spilled drinks should be mopped up with water or other liquids never allowed to sit for any length of time.
+Liquid is the enemy, so mop up any spilled drinks and never allow water or other liquids to sit for any length of time.
 The odd drop may not hurt, but excessive amounts of water will cause lasting damage.

 6 – Pet patrol